Comparative mythology: Structural

 Some scholars look for underlying structures shared by different myths.
 The folklorist Vladimir Propp proposed that many Russian fairy tales have a common plot structure, in which certain events happen in a predictable order.
 In contrast, the anthropologist Claude Lévi-Strauss examined the structure of a myth in terms of the abstract relationships between its elements, rather than their order in the plot.
 In particular, Lévi-Strauss believed that the elements of a myth could be organized into binary oppositions (raw vs. cooked, nature vs. culture, etc.).
 He thought that the myth's purpose was to "mediate" these oppositions, thereby resolving basic tensions or contradictions found in human life or culture.

-Patterns

-Comparativists use the Rank-Raglan mythotype to integrate Otto Rank's psychoanalytic sequence of royal birth, threatened infancy, rescue, and recognition with Lord Raglan's twenty-two trait ritual pattern, producing a checklist that tracks a hero from ominous conception to extraordinary death across traditions.
-Scholars score figures such as Oedipus, Romulus, Moses, Jesus, and King Arthur against the combined pattern to chart recurring narrative incidents and to evaluate how far biographies align with mythic motifs.

-Robert A. Segal's anthology In Quest of the Hero circulated Rank's analysis, Raglan's scale, and Alan Dundes's folkloristic update together, making the framework a standard teaching tool in comparative hero studies.
-Alan Dundes operationalized the checklist to frame biblical and classical narratives as traditional schema rather than precise biographies, asserting that higher scores signal mythic elaboration.
-Subsequent comparativists such as N. J. Allen, Michael Witzel, Robert M. Price, and Richard Carrier reworked the sequence for structural anthropology, global macro traditions, and historicity debates about Jesus.

 Psychoanalysis

 Some scholars propose that myths from different cultures reveal the same, or similar, psychoanalytic forces at work in those cultures.
 Some Freudian thinkers have identified stories similar to the Greek story of Oedipus in many different cultures.
 They argue that these stories reflect the different expressions of the Oedipus complex in those cultures.
 Likewise, Jungians have identified images, themes, and patterns that appear in the myths of many different cultures.
 They believe that these similarities result from archetypes present in the unconscious levels of every person's mind.